by Dr. Alexander Bolshakov

 Femtosecond LA-ICP-MS and LIBS imaging

-The J200 Femto iX Tandem LA‒LIBS instrument equipped with a femtosecond-pulsed ytterbium doped fiber laser operating at wavelength 343 nm was used for mapping a human lung tumor sample from a patient treated with cisplatin.
+The J200 Femto iX Tandem LA‒LIBS instrument with a femtosecond laser source based on ytterbium diode pump technology operating at wavelength 343 nm was used for mapping a human lung tumor sample from a patient treated with cisplatin.

 Femtosecond lasers are ideal for high-definition chemical imaging as they can create order of magnitude smaller and more regularly shaped ablation crates than nanosecond lasers do.
 Thus, spatial resolution in imaging is greatly improved.